HydroKnowledge

 The long view

-The PFAS MCL is a landmark regulatory moment, but it is not the end of the PFAS story.
-The EPA has signaled interest in expanding coverage to additional compounds.
-State regulations in many states are more stringent than the federal rule.
+The PFAS MCL is a landmark regulatory moment, and the 2026 proposals show it is also a moving one.
+The federal floor may narrow in the near term to PFOA and PFOS, but the EPA has said it intends to revisit the other compounds, and state regulations in many states are already more stringent than the federal rule.
 Source control, which addresses the industrial and military sources of PFAS contamination, is a parallel regulatory front that will continue to evolve.

 For utilities, the implication is that PFAS compliance is not a one-time project but an ongoing operational reality.
 Treatment systems will need to be maintained, monitored, and potentially upgraded as standards evolve.
 Waste streams will need to be managed in a regulatory environment that is still developing.